-With the sole exception of one investment property, where a rent sharing agreement is in place with the freeholder, no directly held investment property has restrictions on its realisation, remittance of income or disposal proceeds.
+Following the purchase of the freehold interest in Whitehall Place, London on 25 March 2021, no directly held investment property has restrictions on its realisation, remittance of income or disposal proceeds.

 Committed expenditure in relation to investment property can be found at Note 17.